vDorst/RTLPlayground/README.md

 The RTL837x firmware images are organized as follows: common code starts at 0x0002 in the image and has length 0x3ffd, the first bank starts at 0x4000 in the image, is mapped to 0x4000 and has length 0xc000.
 The second bank starts at 0x10000, is mapped to 0x4000 and has length 0xc000.
+The third bank would start at 0x1c000 and would again be mapped to 0x4000.
-There are about 30 banks.
+There are about 30 banks in use for managed switches, unmanaged ones use 2-3, while the hardware would allow to use 0x3f banks, i.e. up to 4 MB of flash.

 ### Hardware supported by the code so far